Thvnvtos/CSNN-1D-Delays/README.md

 - Add delays to the FC layer  ?
 - Add weights initialization for Conv layers and for final FC layer
 - Decrease Sig during batches instead of epochs
+- Log more information like (weight parameters, position changes, gradients, all sigmas, etc...) to catch potential bugs